List of Kyōryū Sentai Zyuranger characters: Bookback

-Bookback (ブックバック, Bukkubakku) is a blue-skinned hobgoblin who records all of Bandora's evil deeds.
+Bookback (ブックバック, Bukkubakku) is a blue-skinned hobgoblin who records all of Bandora's evil deeds as her bookkeeper.
 He is able to assume human form.
 Bookback is extremely stupid, short-witted, and a cowardly cheat who'd do anything to win.
 Bookback has a large appetite and usually provides comic relief, along with Totpat.
 He also annoys and/or angers Bandora quite frequently.
 Bookback wields a pistol for battle, though it is useless in most situations.

 Bookback is voiced by Takeshi Watabe (渡部 猛, Watabe Takeshi).

 Pleprechuan

-Pleprechuan (プリプリカン, Puripurikan) is a leprechaun/terrier-like potter who forges the Dora Monsters and Golem Soldiers out of clay and is focused on his craft as he brings them to live with his Nendora Machine.
+Pleprechaun (プリプリカン, Puripurikan) is a leprechaun/terrier-like potter who forges the Dora Monsters and Golem Soldiers out of clay and is focused on his craft as he brings them to live with his Nendora Machine.
 He rarely shows up in battle and focuses more on enemy tactics.
-While working for Bandora, Pleprechuan is not really an evil character, but rather a somewhat unusual artist.
+While working for Bandora, Pleprechaun is not really an evil character, but rather a somewhat unusual artist.
 He hates being rushed, claiming "You can't rush perfection or it'll be ruined."
 He is extremely brilliant and somewhat all-knowing, though he isn't much of a comedy relief, compared to most of Bandora's Gang.

-Pleprechuan is voiced by Yutaka Ooyama (大山 豊, Ōyama Yutaka).
+Pleprechaun is voiced by Yutaka Ooyama (大山 豊, Ōyama Yutaka).